St. Joseph’s Institute of Management Bangalore currently has memoranda of understanding with three foreign universities:

 For more details, click on the name of the collaboration you wish to learn more about.

-To promote cultural, educational and scientific cooperation through direct contact and collaboration among students, faculty and staff.
+This MoU was signed in 2017 to promote cultural, educational and scientific cooperation through direct contact and collaboration among students, faculty and staff.

 Joint Activities Conducted:

 1. Working in Virtual Teams: SJIM and the Albers School jointly conducted an annual international business plan competition in which students from both schools work collaboratively in virtual teams to develop a sustainable business plan within the context of that year’s topic.
 Over time, other sister institutions in the St. Joseph’s group and other schools in Seattle University have also participated in this annual competition resulting in more comprehensive business plans.
 Usually, a three-member European panel of judges (who members are venture capitalists, serial entrepreneurs, or UN and other international organizations’ officials) shortlist the finalists.
 The finalists are then judged through a live presentation made to an eminent multi-member panel of Indian/American judges.

 2. Immersion program in Seattle: Students from SJIM participate in an annual Immersion Program to the Albers School in June/September.
 Our students are exposed to the culture and workplace environment in the United States and are thus made aware of the global scenario of businesses.
 The students live in either the American university dormitory or at local hotels; they interact with Albers’ students and faculty, participate in joint academic activities, and so on.
 They also visit the global headquarters of different multinational organizations like Microsoft, Boeing, Starbucks, and JP Morgan Chase and interact with managers, or sometimes even vice presidents at these firms.

 3. Affiliate Faculty: Dr. Caren Rodrigues is approved as an affiliate faculty member of the Albers School to help further the collaborations between the faculty of the two schools.